Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Evidence-based

-Evidence-based public health practice is the careful, intentional and sensible use of current best scientific evidence in making decisions about the choice and application of public health interventions. [more on evidence-based public health practice...]
+Evidence-based public health practice is the careful, intentional and sensible use of current best scientific evidence in making decisions about the choice and application of public health interventions. [visit the HELP page on evidence-based public health practice...]

 Evidence-based Community Health